 Eye Movement Desensitization and Reprocessing

 On June 21, 1994, Alice thought that her life was over.
 It was on this day, that she was raped while going to work.
 Alice felt that after this Tuesday, she would not be able to ever go to work, or be intimate with her husband again.
-About a year latter Alice came to see me with her husband, convinced that she was doomed to always be in psychic pain.
+About a year later Alice came to see me with her husband, convinced that she was doomed to always be in psychic pain.
 Because of a spot she saw on ABC's 20/20, she felt that as a last hope, she would give the treatment a try.
 After seeing me for a total of 10 sessions (6 of which were sessions in which EMDR was used), she was able to look for and get a new job, and for the first time since the incident, she was able to have sexual contact with her husband without intrusive thoughts of the rape.

-Eye Movement Desensitization and Reprocessing (EMDR) is a therapeutic process which will clear troubling emotions and negative thinking linked to trauma and other painful past experiences.
-Some people have said that EMDR helped them more in one session than other therapies had in years.
 During an EMDR session the patient combines the focusing on a memory and moving one's eyes while following the therapist's fingers or an object that is used to focus on.
-The patient will be aware of the feelings and thoughts connected to the memory while simultaneously making the rapid eye movements.
-As the processing starts, the target memory begins to change.
+As the session begins you will be aware of the feelings and thoughts connected to the memory while simultaneously making the rapid eye movements.
+As the process starts, your perception of the traumatic memory will begin to change.
 It can become more complete, with an increase in the emotional content or intensity.
 Or the memory may fade.
-In other cases, just the feelings fade with no memory at all.
-Regardless of how EMDR proceeds, the unpleasant feelings and negative thinking fade and are replaced by more positive feeling and thinking.
+Regardless of how EMDR proceeds, the unpleasant feelings and negative thinking fade and are replaced by more positive feelings and thoughts.

 How can EMDR Help Me?